 If you do, tip at least $1.

 Is this a business trip?
 Always remember that tipping is not optional, it is mandatory.
 For casual gatherings, at least 18 percent is expected.
 In Chicago restaurants, if you have a party of six or more, the gratuity is usually included in the bill.

 Hotel Room Service

-If you get delivery at home, it's pretty much the same.
+If you get delivery at your hotel, it's pretty much the same.
 Tip at least $2 to $3.

 Tips are pretty much the same across the board.
 Hairstylists, manicurists, and massage therapists get at least 15 percent of the total bill.

 Cab drivers in Chicago can be a point of contention, especially with visitors to the city.
 Always remember that you can charge your entire ride to a credit card.
 You can also tip on the card (some drivers will try to hustle you and say no), but if you have a few spare dollars, tip with cash.
 Thinking of taking Lyft or Uber instead?
 Any gratuity is considered in the cost of the ride that you pay with your credit card; it's up to your discretion to tip extra if the driver helps you with luggage.